crossbario/autobahn-python/doc/wampserver.rst

 Server
 ======

-The classes :class:`autobahn.wamp.WampServerProtocol` and :class:`autobahn.wamp.WampServerFactory` are the base classes you derive from to implement WAMP servers.
+The classes :class:`autobahn.wamp1.protocol.WampServerProtocol` and :class:`autobahn.wamp1.protocol.WampServerFactory` are the base classes you derive from to implement WAMP servers.